NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M08-Gettingstarted.md

 ## Objectives

-By the end of this lab, you will be able to create a project in Azure AI Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently
+By the end of this lab, you will be able to create a project in Microsoft Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently

 1. Create a Language Resource in Azure to use Conversational Language Understanding (CLU).